SoftwareGuy/Ignorance/README.md

 Welcome to Ignorance, a Enet-powered Transport system for the [Mirror Networking](https://github.com/vis2k/Mirror) project.
-By utilizing the tried and true Enet native C library, Ignorance provides reliable UDP communications for your game projects where the default Telepathy TCP transport would choke.
+By utilizing the tried and true ENet native C library, Ignorance provides reliable UDP communications for your game projects where the default Telepathy TCP transport would choke.

 Ignorance scales up to 4096 theortical CCU with up to 255 channels per client (also known as a peer in Enet terms).
 Channels